Our Animation Courses

 Undergraduate

-Specialise in what you are passionate about with a Bachelor of Creative Arts (Animation).
-Select from a list of major and minor streams to hone in on your skills as an animator.
-Choose to major in either 2D animation or 3D animation or do both.
+Focus on what you are passionate about with a Bachelor of Creative Arts (Animation).
+Select from a list of primary and secondary streams to hone in on your skills as an animator.
+Choose to focus in either 2D animation or 3D animation or do both.

 Find out more